Edo society: Peasants

-Peasants were held in high regard as commoners by the Tokugawa because they produced the most important commodity, food.
 According to Confucian philosophy, society could not survive without agriculture.
 Life for rural peasants focused on farming in and around their villages.
 Peasants rarely moved beyond their villages, and journeys and pilgrimages required a permit, but young people occasionally sought seasonal employment outside of their village.
 As a result, people were highly suspicious of outsiders.
 Social bonding, critical to the survival of the whole village, was also reinforced through seasonal festivals.
 Villages were highly collective; there were strong pressures to conform and no room to deviate from custom.
 Though there were conflicts, they were seen as disruptive to the village and order and were to be limited as much as possible.

-The peasant class owned land, but rights to tax this land were given to the local daimyō.
+The peasant class owned land and were subject to taxation on their harvests by the local daimyō.
 Peasants worked to produce enough food for themselves and still meet the tax burden.
 Most agriculture during this time was cultivated by families on their own land in contrast to the plantation or hacienda model implemented elsewhere.
-Peasants could amass relatively large amounts of wealth but remained in the same class because of their association with the land.
-Wealthier families and those that held their own land and paid taxes were held in much higher regard and had more political influence in village matters.
+The high value of arable land allowed shrewd peasants to enrich themselves.
+Wealthier families were held in much higher regard and had more political influence in village matters.
 However, the survival of the village depended on every household cooperating to meet the tax burden and overcome natural disasters such as famines.
 During the reign of the third shōgun, Tokugawa Iemitsu, farmers were not allowed to eat any of the rice they grew.
 They had to hand it all over to their daimyō and then wait for him to give some back as charity.

 Artisans

-Artisans were seventh on the Tokugawa class hierarchy and second of the commoner classes.

-Artisans were placed below the peasants because they were producers but they produced non-essential goods.
 Artisans typically lived in urban areas, and by 1800, as much as 10% of the population of Japan may have lived in large urban areas, one of the highest levels in the world at the time.
 The daimyō and their samurai did not produce any goods themselves, but they used the tax surplus from the land to fuel their consumption.
-Their needs were met by artisans, who moved to be around the castles and were restricted to living in their own quarter.
+Their needs were met by artisans, who produced goods such as cookware, clothing, toys for children, writing materials, books, implements for hunting and fishing, and decorative items for household display.
+Despite their vital role in providing for the ruling class, artisans were forced to reside in a specific quarter around castles and towns.